A note on quantum expanders: Operator norm estimate for a random matrix model with tensor product structure

 We will apply Theorem \ref{t: van handel} above to a random matrix model of the form given by equation \eqref{eq:def-Y}, or more precisely its re-centered version.
 Concretely, given $W_s$, $1\leq s\leq d$, independent copies of $W$, we define

 which is a sum of $d$ independent and centered $n^2\times n^2$ random matrices.
 It thus satisfies the hypotheses of Theorem \ref{t: van handel}.
-Therefore, in order to upper bound its operator norm, our task will reduce to estimating the parameters $\sigma(X)$, $\upsilon(X)$ and $R_p(X)$ appearing on the right-hand side of the two inequalities.
+Therefore, in order to upper bound its operator norm, our task will reduce to estimating the parameters appearing on the right-hand side of the two inequalities, namely $\sigma(X)$, $\upsilon(X)$ and $R(X)$ (in fact $R_p(X)$ for $p$ large enough, as explained just after Theorem \ref{t: van handel}).
 This is the content of Lemmas \ref{lem:sigma}, \ref{lem:upsilon} and \ref{lem:R_p} below.

 \begin{lemma} Let $\W$ be an $n\times n$ random matrix satisfying Assumptions \ref{a:indep entries}, \ref{a: profil variance}, \ref{a: 4 moment} and \ref{a: max variance}.
 Let $X=\frac{1}{d}\sum_{s=1}^d (\W_s\otimes\overbar\W_s-\E(\W_s\otimes\overbar\W_s))$, where $\W_s$, $1\leq s\leq d$, are independent copies of $\W$.
 Then,